-Waltzes as intoxicating as champagne abound at Prince Orlofsky's masked ball, where elaborate plots are uncorked and romantic assignations go astray.
+Waltzes as intoxicating as champagne abound at Prince Orlovsky's masked ball, where elaborate plots are uncorked and romantic assignations go astray.
 At the epicenter of it all is suave Gabriel von Eisenstein, blissfully unaware that the piquant Hungarian countess he is wooing is actually his wife, Rosalinde.
 By daybreak, the party guests find themselves at the city jail, where the Eisenstein's recharge their mutual passion and everyone is free to leave, following a final chorus of course — in honor of champagne.

 Performed at The Crosby Theatre

 The tender, yet hilarious story and effervescent music will waltz right into your heart.

 Gabriel von Eisenstein